Authentication

 ATOMIC_API=https://$ORG_ID.customer-api.atomic.io

-# base64 encode your credentials
+# Base64 encode your credentials

 CREDENTIALS=$(echo -n "$CLIENT_ID:$CLIENT_SECRET" | base64)

-# retrieve access token details as json
+# Retrieve access token details as JSON

-TOKEN_DETAILS=$(curl -X POST "$OAUTH_URL?grant_type=client_credentials&client_id=$CLIENT_ID" \
+TOKEN_DETAILS=$(curl -s -X POST "$OAUTH_URL?grant_type=client_credentials&client_id=$CLIENT_ID" \

 --header "Content-Type:application/x-www-form-urlencoded" \